vlgrs/and-my-axe/content/authors/吳恩達/_index.md

 ---
 # Display name
-title: 吳恩達
+title: BIG

 # Username (this should match the folder name)
 authors:
-- 吳恩達
+- BIG

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: R Instructor
+role: Manager Associate

 # Organizations/Affiliations
 organizations: